zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc20/approve.md

     - approve
     - polygon
     - sdk
-description: approve method can be used to approve required amount on the root token.
+description: "Approve required amount on the root token."
 ---

 `approve` method can be used to approve required amount on the root token.